Azure/bellhop/docs/scaler/modules/README.md

 # Bellhop Scaler Modules

+Scaler modules are built separately to allow the main Scaler Function code to remain lightweight and rarely change.
+This makes the scaler modules most complicated part of this solution, but this intentional design affords the solution much more flexibility.
+Each module is developed to be specific to the service they are going to scale, so each Azure resource type will have its own scaler module.

 Each Azure resource that you wish to scale using Bellhop, will require its own Powershell Module in the form of a `.psm1`.
 These modules will be named `function.psm1` and are created under the `./functions/scaler/BellhopScaler/scalers` directory.
 The sub folders in that directory **must** follow the Microsoft.TYPE format in order for the Scaler Function to import the correct module.

-You can reference these resource types when creating new scalers: [Azure Resource Graph Type Reference](https://docs.microsoft.com/en-us/azure/governance/resource-graph/reference/supported-tables-resources)
+_You can reference these resource types when creating new scalers: [Azure Resource Graph Type Reference](https://docs.microsoft.com/en-us/azure/governance/resource-graph/reference/supported-tables-resources)_

 **For example**
 When creating the `App Service Plan` scaler module, the folder structure looks like this: